tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 You will now explain what accuracy, precision, and recall is in relation to logistic regression models, as well as how to measure each metric.

-Open the slideshow, go to the accuracy, precision, and recall section, and highlight the following:
+Open the slideshow, go to the Accuracy, Precision, and Recall section, and highlight the following:

-* Tell students that accuracy, precision, and recall are especially important for classification models that involve a binary decision problems.
+* Tell students that accuracy, precision, and recall are especially important for classification models that involve a binary decision problem.
 Binary decision problems have two possible correct answers: True Positive and True Negative.

   * Inaccurate and imprecise models result in models returning false positives and false negatives.